BobGreenwade/Delusion-Loop-Interrupter/Safeguard Flowchart.md

 - All modules are designed for explainable behavior and graceful failure
 - Flowchart may be visualized later using Mermaid, Graphviz, or UI mockups
 - This scaffold will evolve with new modules, editorial layers, and deployment contexts
+- ML integration is planned for most layers in future passes